8 Essential weaving tools every beginner should have to hand

 6. Tapestry Needle

 Use a tapestry needle, which is straight with a large eye and blunt tip, to weave your weft through your loom.
 The large eye of the needle allows you to use a wide range of yarns with different ‘weights’ or thicknesses and is perfect for smaller, more detailed sections of your weaving.
-Our Weaving Supply packs also include a tapestry needle to get you started.
+Our Weaving Kits also include a tapestry needle to get you started.

 7. Shed Stick (or a smooth-edged ruler, piece of card or dowel)